E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Experiments

-\paragraph{\textbf{GLUE Results}} We follow the prior works \cite{luo2021rethinking, liu2019roberta} and report results on both dev and test sets of GLUE benchmark in Tab.~\ref{tab:main1}, where the results of test sets are obtained from the GLUE leaderboard.
-Firstly, compared with the powerful pretrained models and baseline models, we can observe that our E2S2-BART models consistently achieve better performance on most tasks of GLUE benchmark, indicating the effectiveness of our E2S2 method.
+We follow the previous work~\cite{liu2019roberta} and report results on both dev and test sets of GLUE benchmark in Table~\ref{tab:main1}, where the results of test sets are obtained from the GLUE leaderboard.
+Compared with the powerful pretrained models and baseline models, our E2S2-BART models consistently achieve better performance on most tasks of GLUE benchmark, indicating the effectiveness of our E2S2 method.
 In particular, when only using the denoising objective, it can be seen that Shuffle+Random (``w/ \textsc{SfRa}'') objective generally performs better than the single Shuffle or Random objective, and achieves an average score of 89.2\% and 87.0\% on dev and test sets, respectively.
 More specifically, for the CoLA task, the Random objective significantly outperforms the shuffle objective, indicating that denoising the random replacement could be more beneficial to the correction of grammatical errors in CoLA dataset.

-In addition, it can be seen that E2S2-\bartjb and E2S2-\bartjp outperform all compared models and achieves +1.1\% averaged performance improvement on the test sets, compared to the original BART.
+In addition, E2S2-\bartjb and E2S2-\bartjp outperform all compared models.
+Compared with the original BART, the averaged performance improvement on the test sets in improved by +1.1\%.
 These results prove that more self-supervised information on the encoder side can improve the ability of language understanding, confirming our claim.
-To be more specific, from the test results of our E2S2 variants, we find that the models with contrastive learning can achieve higher performance on STS-B task, which is widely used to evaluate the performance of sentence representations \cite{reimers2019sentence,gao2021simcse,yan2021consert}.
+To be more specific, from the test results of our E2S2 variants, we find that the models with contrastive learning can achieve higher performance on STS-B task, which is widely used to evaluate the performance of sentence representations \cite{gao2021simcse,yan2021consert}.
 This result shows that contrastive learning could alleviate the problem of anisotropy and make the encoder output more efficient sentence representations, thus benefiting the understanding of sentences.
 Moreover, prompt-based contrastive learning can achieve further improvements, indicating that a prompt-based approach can indeed obtain more reliable and informative sentence representations.